-The assessment plan and process will be based off the same as currently used in the BSME program.
+The new program will follow the same assessment plan and process as the BSME program.
 A curriculum committee made up of elected faculty representatives review course and program changes.
 An assessment committee made up of interested faculty collects assessment with cooperation of the curriculum committee and course coordinators, then reviews that data and makes recommendations to the faculty as part of the continuous improvement process.